Famous people from North East England of the past and present

 Pat Barker CBE

-Thornaby-on-Tees-born novelist, born Patricia Drake.
+Thornaby-on-Tees-born novelist, whose birth name was Patricia Drake.
 Barker, was the surname of her husband who died in 2009.
 Her work is inspired by the North East and particularly her native Teesside.
 Her debut novel Union Street (1982) was later adapted as the Hollywood film Stanley and Iris starring Robert De Niro and Jane Fonda.
 Other novels include Century’s Daughter and her Regeneration Trilogy set during World War One.

 Elizabeth Barrett Browning